ceciwestbrook/WorryMindfulness/README.md

 3Department of Psychology, University of Pittsburgh

  # Status of current dataset: #
-Data are currently under submission at Clinical Psychological Science.
+Data are currently under submission at the Journal of Psychopathology and Clinical Science.
 Publication information will be forthcoming as it becomes available.